Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ## Project configuration

-First of all, you will need to configure your project.
+First, you will need to configure your project with [Gradle](https://docs.gradle.org/current/userguide/userguide.html).
-For that, you will need to use [Gradle](https://docs.gradle.org/current/userguide/userguide.html).
 In this section, we will describe Gradle project configuration concepts that are most valuable to know while working with kRPC.